 The term "geothermal" more accurately describes the use of underground thermal features to provide heat in volcanic areas.
 For our area, the technology available is best called a ground source heat pump.
 These devices function just like ordinary (air source) heat pumps, providing heat during the winter and cooling during the summer.
 The difference is that the heat exchange loop is placed underground, where temperatures remain a constant 55-60 degrees year-round.
 Thus, the heat pump can draw heat from the ground in winter and release heat into the ground in summer, using far less electricity in both seasons.
 Ground source heat pumps also produce waste heat that can be used to heat hot water.
 Like solar PV, ground source heat pumps require a large initial investment, but the payback time can be surprisingly short, and there are grants and tax credits available.

-For more information, contact EMAP or visit the Department of Energy's Geothermal Heat Pumps page.
+For more information, contact EMAP or visit the Department of Energy's Geothermal Technologies Office.

 Wind power has enjoyed tremendous growth at the utility scale.
 Small wind turbine installations may make sense for some small businesses that meet specific criteria for physical location, prevailing winds, favorable local ordinances, and affordable connectivity to the utility grid.
 For businesses that cannot install their own wind turbines, most utilities offer the opportunity to purchase power generated from wind and other renewable sources.
 Generally, this translates into a small premium above the standard rate.
 For more information, contact EMAP or visit the following links: